M.A., Registered Clinical Counsellor

-To offer a counselling experience where people feel comfortable, respected, accepted for who they are, and invited to experience life and relationships at a healthier level than when they first came in.
+1. To offer a counselling experience where people feel comfortable, respected, accepted for who they are, and invited to experience life and relationships at a healthier dynamic than before they engaged in counselling.

-To “come along side” clients rather than push or pull them through the counselling experience.
-He considers every person who enters his office to be his equal in worth as a fellow human being.
-The “expert” in the room is the person he is counselling with.
-His role is to provide a non-judgemental listening ear, offer alternate perspectives, and objective feedback.
-The goal is to achieve a higher level of healthiness.
+2. To “come along side” clients rather than push or pull them through counselling.
+Kelly considers every person who enters the counselling experience to be his equal in worth as a fellow human being.
+The “expert” in the room is the person he is engaging with.
+His role as a seasoned therapist is to provide a non-judgmental listening ear, explore alternate perspectives, provide objective feedback, assist with connecting the dots between present and past experiences, and offer relevant information.

-In 1997 Kelly earned his Masters Degree from Briercrest Biblical Seminary.
+In 1997 Kelly earned his Master's Degree from Briercrest Biblical Seminary.
 In 2001 he received certification in Trauma Intervention from the Justice Institute in New Westminster, B.C.
 He has specialized training in Critical Incident Stress Debriefing (CISD) (2005), Traumatic Incident Reduction (TIR) (2008), and Life Stress Reduction (LSR) (2009).
-Kelly is currently in the last stages of writing and developing a workbook for publication, entitled "Discovering Who I Am", to be used both for individual counselling and in a workshop setting.